akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 #### Example

-To add the “t-shirts” category, action will be as follows:
+To add the “t-shirts” category, the action will be as follows:

 ```YML
   actions: